BlackDogData/.py/README.md

 # .py
-Simple .py projects that showcase my understanding of the programming language.
+Python projects that showcase my understanding of the programming language.
+Optimized where possible.